RConsortium/censusguide/README.md

 ## Part 2: How CRAN Can Help

 CRAN (the Comprehensive R Archive Network) provides access to thousands of user contributed R packages.
 While compiling this guide we were able to identify 22 of those packages that were specifically designed to facilitate working with US Census data.
-You can view the full list of packages [ADD LINK HERE]().
+You can view the full list of packages [here](https://rconsortium.github.io/censusguide/r-packages.html).

 Below are descriptions of 7 packages which we believe are worth highlighting in this Guide.
 You can learn about our methodology for deciding which packages to highlight [ADD LINK HERE]().